Find Affordable College Courses

 Lake Charles, LA

-McNeese State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree general agriculture programs.
-Located in the city of Lake Charles, McNeese is a public college with a medium-sized student population.
+McNeese State University did quite well in this year’s ranking of the most popular places for general agriculture students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the small city of Lake Charles, McNeese is a public college with a medium-sized student population.

 Women make up 59% of the agriculture majors at the school.